Management & Organizations

 MORS 400Management Consulting1

 Note: MORS majors who elect the entrepreneurship concentration are not permitted to declare the entrepreneurship minor.
-Other MORS majors who want to complete the entrepreneurship minor will need to replace the MORS 201 minor requirement with an additional elective course that complements the study of entrepreneurship so that the minor course total remains five.
+Other MORS majors who want to complete the entrepreneurship minor will need to replace the MORS 201 minor requirement with an additional elective course that complements the study of entrepreneurship so that a total of five minor course credits remain.
+MORS 299 can be taken as a summer course with a MORS professor or an abroad internship course that has a 1.0-credit academic experience supervised by a professor.
+It must be an entrepreneurship internship to count for the minor.

 Human Resource Management Minor